- My VitaCup Review : The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 This is one of the more affordable options (it’s manual), well under $100.00 and sometimes under $50.00.
-It uses ceramic conical burrs to grind coffee to a uniform size.
+It uses ceramic conical burrs to grind coffee beans to a uniform size.
 It’s designed so it’ll stay put on the counter while you work (rubber bottom) and if you’re big on traveling and/or camping, you’ll love that the crank handle on the Skerton hand grinder comes off easily so it’s easier to pack.

 Hate cleaning your coffee equipment by hand?
 It’s not a problem with this one.
-You can put it in the dishwasher and be ready for the next pot of coffee with very little effort from you (until it’s time to grind the beans, of course).
+You can put it in the dishwasher and be ready for the next pot of coffee with very little effort from you (until it’s time to grind coffee beans, of course).

 This one is also under $100.00, but it’s also a manual model.
 It only has a 20-gram capacity, so if you like making several cups of coffee at once, it might be annoying to use.
 The standout things about this model, however, are the fact that it’s designed to reduce static (if you’ve never dealt with static in a coffee grinder, be glad) and that it can also create fine to coarse grinds.

 Here’s another conical burr grinder, this time with a price of about $100.00.
 It even comes in more than one color so you can choose the one that best fits your kitchen décor.
 This one is meant to grind more at a time than some of the other models.
 In this case, you can pour in 8.5 oz of beans.

 This is a fabulous pick, too, because you can choose from 16 grinding settings and it’s electric, so you won’t wear your arm out working on your morning coffee.
 Get anywhere from Turkish fine to coarse grounds from the same machine.
 That means your coffee-making methods are unlimited provided you have the other necessary pieces of equipment.

 It grinds the coffee more slowly than most other grinders, which sounds like a negative for this machine.
 In fact, though, it’s a good thing to go slowly; there’s less heat build-up that way and the flavor of the beans will be preserved.